puzzmo-com/blog.puzzmo.com/content/posts/2024/12/06/rm-chat/index.md

 Hey folks, we've just deployed a change which removes the chat section from Puzzmo.

-I thought it'd be better that I also pour one out for the chat and give a sense of what we're thinking in that space and give you a sense of what's happening a bit behind the scenes at the minute.
+I thought it'd be better that I also pour one out for the chat and give a sense of what we're thinking in that space and what's happening a bit behind the scenes on the site.

 At the core of the problem: _Chat was not pulling its weight_, we have tens of thousands of logged in users, but usually have under ten chat messages posted across friends and groups per day.